The Simpsons: Bart vs. the World: Development

 The game was first developed by Imagineering and published by Acclaim in 1991 for the home console Nintendo Entertainment System (NES).
-It was the second The Simpsons game to be released for the NES, after The Simpsons: Bart vs. the Space Mutants (1991).
+It was the second Simpsons game to be released for the NES, after The Simpsons: Bart vs. the Space Mutants (1991).

-Discussion of a follow-up to Bart vs. the Space Mutants was in discussion but not given a green light from Acclaim until the commercial success of the first game.
+A follow-up to Bart vs. the Space Mutants was in discussion but not given a green light from Acclaim until the commercial success of the first game.
 Dan Kitchen said the development of the game was "born pretty quickly."
 Dan Kitchen recalled that in his original pitch meeting with 20th Century Fox, he said he looked out the studio window and said "you guys can take everyone around the world right here in your backlot, so let's do the same thing, let's do a level where Bart is literally walking across the animator's table and jumps into a sound stage and then he's in a pirate movie or China, various exotic places that I was trying to think would be fun to play."

-The more puzzle-oriented elements of the first game would disappear in Bart vs. The World.
-Dan Kitchen said the development team took the original code and changed how Bart looked, the gameplay physics, and attempted to remove some gameplay elements such as far reaching jumps, blind jumps.
+The more puzzle-oriented elements of the first game would disappear in Bart vs. the World.
+Dan Kitchen said the development team took the original code and changed how Bart looked, the gameplay physics, and attempted to remove some gameplay elements such as far-reaching jumps and blind jumps.

 Imagineering received more input from Fox, which led to more characters from the television series being put in the game, leading to them showing up on the interstitial map and minigames.

 In 1993, Bart vs. the World was released for the home console Master System (SMS), the personal computers Atari ST and Amiga, and the handheld console Game Gear (GG).
 The publishers for these versions were Flying Edge (SMS and GG), Virgin Games (Amiga), and Acclaim (ST).
 The developers were Arc Developments (GG, SMS, and ST) and Virgin Games (Amiga).
 The NES version of the game includes the theme song from The Simpsons.